anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 ## FHIR Working Group

-The FHIR Working Group is exploring the potential of HL7 FHIR to support the exchange of clinical and phenotype data between the NCPI effort's particpating platforms.
+The FHIR Working Group is exploring the potential of HL7 FHIR to support the exchange of clinical and phenotype data between the NCPI effort's participating platforms.

 ### Co-Chairs
 - Robert Carrol (Vanderbilt)